-As at the 31 March 2024, as part of the transitioning arrangements to the revised investment strategy, the Fund had contractual commitments to invest up to $\pounds$ 1.9m and $\pounds$ 6.1m across two new mandates to Private Debt.
+As at the 31 March 2025, as part of the transitioning arrangements to the revised investment strategy, the Fund had contractual commitments to invest up to £1.9m and £6.1m across two new mandates to Private Debt.
+The Fund also had a contractual commitment to invest up to £11.9m to a new mandate to Net Zero.
 No further drawdowns are expected on the first mandate as this fund has reached the end of its investment period and is now in a harvesting stage with capital beginning to be returned.
-The drawdowns of the commitment on the second mandate is expected to continue over the next year and will be funded from within the Fund's portfolio of investments.
+The drawdowns of the commitment on the second mandate is expected to recommence over the next year and will be funded from within the Fund's portfolio of investments.
+The drawdown of the commitment on the third mandate is expected to continue over the next year and will also be funded by a disinvestment from within the Fund's portfolio of investments.